-Please arrive at Kinsman Park at least 30 minutes before race start, and have all of your equipment with you.
+Please arrive at Kinsmen Park at least 30 minutes before the race start, and have all of your equipment with you.
 (Wetsuits are the only required equipment).
 All equipment you use in the race MUST be carried along and finished with.
 Check out our Gear page to review what equipment you might want to take with you, or use it as a checklist.
 Although there are directional signs all along the course, we expect all athletes to be familiar with the entire course that you are racing, as well as the Rules of Urban SwimRun prior to arrival.
-The maps of the short course SuperSprint and the long course Sprint outlines are on the website and are downloadable and/or printable.
-As well, participation in the clinics will provide you some first hand experience of several legs of the course.
+The maps and descriptions of the short course SuperSprint and the long course Sprint are on this website under INFO and are downloadable and/or printable.
+As well, participation in the clinics will provide you some first-hand experience of several legs of both courses.

-Before race start, please check in with our race officials at the start line to pick up your race kit.
+Before the race start, please check in with our race officials at the start line to pick up your race kit.
 We will confirm which course you are doing, and who your partner is.
 We will also confirm what equipment you are carrying with you, since any equipment you carry must accompany you throughout the race to the finish.

 You will be provided with:

-- a numbered race jersey that must be worn during your race.
-These are to be returned at the end of the race.
+- a numbered race jersey and color-coded cap that must be worn during your race.
+The jerseys are to be returned at the end of the race.

 - an optional whistle and a lanyard to use if you or your teammate have any emergency on the course.

 - a custom swimrun drawstring bag and a silicone cap that are yours to keep.

 If you have any nutritional items that you wish to be made available to you at the Aid Station (at Rotary Beach for both courses), please give it to the volunteer in charge of the Aid stations, who will take it to Rotary Beach ahead of your arrival there.